-On December 20, 2018, we entered into the Purchase Agreement, and a registration rights agreement with Lincoln Park.
-Pursuant to the purchase agreement, Lincoln Park has committed to purchase up to \$35.0 million worth of our common stock over a 36-month period commencing on February 13, 2019, the date the registration statement covering the resale of the shares was declared effective by the SEC.
-Pursuant to this purchase agreement, we issued 13,991 commitment shares of common stock in the first quarter of 2019 and none in the year ended December 31, 2020.
+On December 20, 2018, we entered into a Purchase Agreement, and a Registration Rights Agreement with Lincoln Park Financial LLC (Lincoln Park).
+Pursuant to the Purchase Agreement, Lincoln Park committed to purchase up to \$35.0 million worth of our common stock over a 36-month period commencing on February 13, 2019, the date the registration statement covering the resale of the shares was declared effective by the SEC.

 Under the Purchase Agreement, on any business day selected by us, we may direct Lincoln Park to purchase shares of our common stock provided that Lincoln Park's maximum commitment on any single day does not exceed \$2.0 million.
 The purchase price per share will be based off of prevailing market prices of our common stock immediately preceding the time of sale; provided, however, that we cannot direct any such purchase if the prevailing market price is less than \$1.00.
 In addition, we may also direct Lincoln Park to purchase other amounts as accelerated purchases or as additional accelerated purchases if the closing sale price of our common stock exceeds certain threshold prices as set forth in the Purchase Agreement.
-We have not sold any shares under the Purchase Agreement through the year ended December 31, 2020.
+For the year ended December 31, 2021, the Company issued 407,047 shares of common stock to Lincoln Park under the Purchase Agreement.
+We received \$10.2 million in proceeds from issuance of these shares over three-year period.
+Our 2018 Purchase Agreement and Registration Rights Agreement with Lincoln Park expired in March 2022.